 This is a great walk.
 As its name suggests, Squeaky Beach, squeaks when walked on.
 This is due to the ultra-fine quartz sand particles, all of which are the same size and shape.
 The beach is very popular among children as it has many large rocks that can be climbed.
 The sea, however, is very rough and often full of rips.

 The track is generally in good condition and wanders through the bush.
+It is 6 km return from Tidal river to the end of Squeaky Beach.

 You needed to have crossed this wonderful bridge to have started the walk.
 On hot days you often see people jumping off the bridge or paddlers going under it.